ipfs/aegir/README.md

 ### Renamed binaries

 `aegir` is now a single binary with subcommands.
-While something like `aegir-test` still works, we recommend to switch to the new `aegir test` syntax.
+You should rename `aegir-test` to `aegir test` in your scripts.

 ### Switch from Mocha to Jest